-The Ivory Coast international believes "proper recognition" only comes from fans and says he wants to prove players from Africa are as good as those from Europe and South AmericaManchester City midfielder Yaya Toure believes he is not recognised as one of the world's best players because he is African.
+The Ivory Coast international says he wants to prove players from his continent are as good as those from Europe and South AmericaManchester City midfielder Yaya Toure believes he is not recognised as one of the world's best players because he is African.

 Following the club’s Capital One Cup victory at Wembley in March, Samir Nasri claimed Toure would be considered as the best midfielder in the world if he wasn’t African.